oxc-project/oxc-project.github.io/src/docs/contribute/performance.md

 1. On the top panel, click CPUs
 2. On the left input box, click `x` then select `Time Profiler`
 3. At the bottom panel, click "Call Tree", turn on "Invert Call Tree" and turn off separate by thread.

+For memory and disk operations, use `--template 'Allocations'` and `--template 'File Activity'`.